DeepDive-project/example_files/carnivoran_analysis/README.md

 # carnivore_analysis

+You can find instructions of installing the DeepDive programme [here](https://github.com/DeepDive-project/deepdive) and the DeepDiveR library [here.](https://github.com/DeepDive-project/DeepDiveR)

-The R script carnivora_runner.R takes input occurrence data from carnivora_data_cleaned.xlsx, defines time bins, present diversity of the clade and the number of replicates to produce formatted input data and a configuration file.
+Once the programme has been installed, the R script carnivora_runner.R takes input occurrence data from carnivora_data_cleaned.xlsx, defines time bins, present diversity of the clade and the number of replicates to produce formatted input data and a configuration file.

 Once the configuration and input files are created, the full DeepDive analysis, inclusive of simulation, model training and empirical predictions, can be carried out through a single command line entered in a Terminal (MacOS and Linux) or Command prompt (Windows) window using the Python script run_dd_config.py: